 Silvia is a doctoral candidate at MIT’s Department of Urban Studies and Planning, where she studies socio-spatial planning in the context of violent conflict and disaster risk.
 Her research focuses on the production and circulation of peacebuilding ideas and practices and their relations with urban planning and particularly infrastructure development.

-Silvia has more than five years of professional experience in international development, local governance and conflict prevention across Africa, Europe and Central Asia.
+Silvia has more than eight years of professional experience in international development, local governance and conflict prevention across Africa, Europe and Central Asia.
 Prior to joining MIT, she served as a conflict prevention advisor to the African Union Border Program in Addis Ababa, and worked on conflict mediation in Kyrgyzstan.
 Silvia holds a Masters in Design Studies, Risk and Resilience from Harvard University, a M.A. in International Security from Sciences Po Paris, and a B.A. in European Studies from Maastricht University.